zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    towards a security certification if required.

--  **Security Issue Management** encompasses the evaluation of potential system vulnerabilities and their mitigation as described in the `Security Issue Management`_ Section.
+-  **Security Issue Management** encompasses the evaluation of potential system vulnerabilities and their mitigation as described in :ref:`Security Issue Management <reporting>`.

 These criteria and tasks need to be integrated into the development process for secure software and shall be automated wherever possible.
 On